spy16/spy16.github.io/content/posts/go-after-7-years.md

    |--- go.sum
    |--- README.md
    |--- Makefile
+   |--- Dockerfile
    ```

+   * Very simple to understand.
+Anyone opening the repo for the first time will simply open the `main.go`.
-   This allows users to easily install the binary by doing `go install github.com/spy16/cat` and is very
+   * Allows users to easily install the binary by doing `go install github.com/spy16/cat`.
-   simple to understand the structure as well.

 2. multi-binary project (e.g., `cat`, `ls`, `ps` in single repo):